10 Punching Bag Alternatives & 3 Substitute Exercises (Homemade Tips)

 Boxing requires efficient functionality of the entire body, but there are several exercises that specifically target the most crucial body movements needed to excel in punching.
 Gym exercises that optimize punching power and boxing performance focus on speed, power, strength, and agility.

-Athletes wanting to lose weight to improve speed further can combine these exercises with one of several trending diets.
+Athletes looking to improve their speed can enhance their weight loss efforts by combining these exercises with one of several trending diets.

 3 Substitute Exercises for Boxing